 Note: Once you have created an outcome for the first time, you will be able to select it (or not) in future years.

-- If you starting a plan for the first time, you will see a screen like this when you enter your program - To make a new outcome select Create Outcomes
+- .
+If starting a plan for the first time, you will see a screen like this when you enter "create outcomes" - To make a new outcome select either Learning Outcomes or Success Outcomes and then Manage Outcomes